omundy/dig250-game-art-dev/reference-sheets/Unity-Scripting-Collections.md

     }
 }
 ```

+Static classes
+    - Can only contains static members (properties & methods)
+    - Cannot be instantiated
+    - Is sealed
+    - Cannot contain instance constructors

+Static members (properties & methods)
+    - Can only be referrenced by the type name (creating an instance to get the prop is not required)
+    - Only one copy of the static member exists, regardless of the number of instances of the class created
+    - Static methods should be "pure" -> They will always do the same thing and don't care about state (except state passed to them)

 ### 4. Multiscene loading

 One scene is the "main" and loads / unloads other scenes as needed.
 Some links to information.